Population Research UK - Skills Development for Managing Longitudinal Data for Sharing

 About the project

-This Population Research UK project aims to increase and expand the skills and expertise available to support the wider sharing and increased use of Longitudinal Population Studies (LPS) data resources.
+This project aims to increase and expand the skills and expertise available to support the wider sharing and increased use of Longitudinal Population Studies (LPS) data resources.

 Providing training and support for social sciences data producers and owners has deepened our understanding of the challenges and barriers in social science data sharing.
 Traditionally the UK Data Service takes a proactive approach in preparing research data management training materials: engaging with the target audience, understanding challenges, setting clear and concise objectives and considering feedback and adapting training as and if needed.
-We will adopt a similar proactive approach for ‘Skills Development for Managing Longitudinal Data for Sharing’ – a sub-task of the Population Research UK project.
-This project will develop our understanding of biomedical-specific data sharing barriers, build on existing knowledge and prepare further training materials to be used within the LPS community across social and biomedical sciences.
+A similar proactive approach is employed for this project.
+This will develop our understanding of biomedical-specific data sharing barriers, build on existing knowledge and prepare further training materials to be used within the LPS community across social and biomedical sciences.

 Background

-The principal LPS funders, Economic and Social Research Council (ESRC), Medical Research Council (MRC), and Wellcome, have been working together on how to support activities to further increase the use and value of longitudinal studies that generate population data.
+The principal LPS funders in the UK, the Economic and Social Research Council (ESRC), the Medical Research Council (MRC), and Wellcome, have been working together on how to support activities to further increase the use and value of longitudinal studies that generate population data.
 In November 2020, the three funders commissioned Health Data Research UK (HDRUK) to undertake a ‘Design and Dialogue’ scoping phase, involving extensive consultation with data users and those running data investments.
 This resulted in a prospectus (published December 2021) that helped guide activities needed to maximise LPS data use across disciplines through a planned ESRC and MRC joint investment, known as Population Research UK (PRUK)1.

-Population Research UK is a new national resource designed to maximise the use of, and benefits from, UK longitudinal population studies across social, economic and biomedical science.
-Population Research UK is funded by the UK Research and Innovation (UKRI) Infrastructure Fund and is currently in a commissioning phase.
+Population Research UK (PRUK) is a new national resource designed to maximise the use of, and benefits from, UK longitudinal population studies across social, economic and biomedical science.
+Population Research UK is funded by the UK Research and Innovation (UKRI) Infrastructure Fund.

-Meanwhile, ESRC and MRC, part of UK Research and Innovation (UKRI), commissioned activities to inform and help address some critical challenges and opportunities facing the LPS community in preparation.
+ESRC and MRC, part of UK Research and Innovation (UKRI), commissioned activities to inform and help address some critical challenges and opportunities facing the LPS community in preparation of the PRUK launch.
 They invited a proposal from the UK Data Service to expand and enhance current training provision for LPS data resource management for sharing, with reference to the funders’ Research Data Policies.

 Objectives

-• Deliver the training provision, including co-delivery with experts from studies where this is beneficial, with clear evidence of mechanisms to enable all training provisions to be inclusive and support diversity.
+- Deliver the training provision, including co-delivery with subject experts where this is beneficial, with clear evidence of mechanisms to enable all training provisions to be inclusive and support diversity.

 Project members